Frederick Funston: United States and overseas again

 In 1906, Funston was commander of the Presidio of San Francisco when the 1906 San Francisco earthquake hit.
 He declared martial law, although he did not have the authority to do so, and martial law was never officially declared.
-Funston attempted to defend the city from the spread of fire, and directed the demolition of buildings using explosives, including black powder, artillery charges, and dynamite, to create firebreaks, but his orders often resulted in more fires.
+Funston attempted to defend the city from the spread of fire, and directed the demolition of buildings using explosives to create firebreaks, but his orders often resulted in more fires.
 Funston gave orders to shoot all looters on sight; however, these orders resulted in numerous cases of innocent people being shot.

 At the time, local officials praised Funston's actions in the earthquake and fire emergency.
-Historians have since taken issue with some of his actions in the disaster.
-Specifically, they argue that he should not have used military forces in a peacetime emergency.
+Historians have since taken issue with some of his actions in the disaster, arguing that he should not have used military forces in a peacetime emergency.

 From December 1907 through March 1908, Funston was in charge of troops at the Goldfield mining center in Esmeralda County, Nevada, where the army put down a labor strike by the Industrial Workers of the World.

 After two years as commandant of the Army Service School in Fort Leavenworth, Funston served three years as commander of the Department of Luzon in the Philippines.
 He was briefly shifted to the same role in the Hawaiian Department (April 3, 1913, to January 22, 1914).

 Funston was active in the United States' conflict with Mexico in 1914 to 1916, as commanding general of the army's Southern Department, being promoted to major general in November 1914.
 He was commander of Fort Sam Houston in San Antonio, Texas, where he prodded Second Lieutenant Dwight Eisenhower into becoming the football coach for the Peacock Military Academy and later approved Eisenhower's request of leave for his wedding.
 He occupied the city of Veracruz.
 He commanded all forces involved in the hunt for Pancho Villa, and provided security for the United States border with Mexico during the "Bandit War".